 3.)
 Tie up all your loose ends.
 Check and double-check that you have cancelled your phone provider, health insurance, lease, and any other contracts in due time.
 It’s much harder to get these things sorted when you’re no longer in the country.

 4.)
 Arrange a place to stay.
-Find a hotel or hostel, maybe even a friend’s couch, where you can stay for your first week or so while you look for your own place and get started with work.
+Find a hotel, hostel, even a friend’s couch or perhaps a holiday cottage/apartment where you can stay for your first week or so while you look for your own place and get started with work.
 Many companies also offer relocation packages as part of your benefits- find out if your future employer is offering this.

 5.)
 Party hard with your friends.
 Spend that quality time with friends and family so they don’t forget you- it may be a while before you see each other again!